 - Substantially all of the pay for these services (whether or not paid in cash) directly relates to sales or other output rather than to the number of hours worked; and

 - The person performs these services under a written contract that states that the person won't be treated as an employee for federal tax purposes.

-Self-employed persons, including direct sellers, report their income on Schedule C (Form 1040), Profit or Loss from Business (Sole Proprietorship), or Schedule C-EZ (Form 1040), Net Profit from Business (Sole Proprietorship).
-Use Schedule SE (Form 1040), Self-Employment Tax, if the net earnings from self-employment are $400 or more.
+Self-employed persons, including direct sellers, report their income on Schedule C (Form 1040 or 1040-SR), Profit or Loss from Business (Sole Proprietorship).
+Use Schedule SE (Form 1040 or 1040-SR), Self-Employment Tax if the net earnings from self-employment are $400 or more.